AL0PFX1.htm

 Strangely enough, relatively little of psychology is developed about how people can perform their information processing and selection in a valid way: What insights and skills - for laymen and experts - are at the least needed for making adequate judgements in practically all possible situations?
 Fortunately, for this we can get by with help of other sciences.
 Exactly that knowledge is offered in the field of logic, more specific formal logic, In the best possible form: crystal clear, a hundred percent reliable and very clear about its own boundaries and limitations.
 However, this science is in it's turn not considering with human limitations that may influence practical applications of logical insights and techniques.

-the relationships are established between different insights and techniques from various fields and disciplines, which are decisive for the quality of information processing and judgement.
+In the relationships are established between different insights and techniques from various fields and disciplines, which are decisive for the quality of information processing and judgement.
 It thereby provides generally valid expertise, designed for upgrading the quality of information and optimizing of information flows - applying to any context where these are dependent upon people (which therefore makes it applicable almost always and everywhere).

 Domains of information

-is organized in a number of specific models and methods, which are devided into four fields corresponding to the four major domains of information:
+The extensive knowledge within is organized in a number of specific models and methods, which are devided into four fields corresponding to the four major domains of information:

 (1) The domain of Psychology: